onflow/kitty-items/kitty-items-js/README.md

 ## Setup Resources

-Before you can mint Kibbles and Kitty Items, you'll need to deploy all of the required Cadence contracts to  Flow Use the requests in this section to initialize the **collections** and **vaults** that your account (`MINTER_FLOW_ADDRESS`) needs in order to hold fungible and non-fungible tokens!
+Before you can mint Kibbles and Kitty Items, you'll need to deploy all of the required Cadence contracts to Flow.
+Use the requests in this section to initialize the **collections** and **vaults** that your account (`MINTER_FLOW_ADDRESS`) needs in order to hold fungible and non-fungible tokens!

 Run the following commands in your terminal: